ipfs/ipfs-docs/docs/how-to/troubleshooting.md

 If you're running into problems with IPFS, use this page to debug your issues and find a solution quickly.

+## Is your daemon running?

+If you're getting unexpected behaviour when trying to run common commands such as `ipfs get <cid>` returning `Error: merkledag: not found`, the issue is likely that your daemon isn't running.
+This can be remedied by running `ipfs daemon`, and using a different terminal to interact with the daemon.

 ## IPFS is running slowly

 Commands like `ipfs ls` are going to the network to try and find data.
 If for some reason, that data is not _findable_ then Go-IPFS will just keep looking for who has the data forever.
 Common reasons for data not being _findable_ are that: